tum-ens/UrbanHeatPro/README.md

 # UrbanHeatPro
-Bottom-up model for the simulation of heat demand profiles of urban areas
+A Bottom-up model for the simulation of heat demand profiles of urban areas
-##### A. Molar-Cruz @ TUM ENS
 ----------------------------------------------------------------------------

 ## Features